-- Section 4(f) Determination of Applicability: The CONSULTANT will complete the documentation and coordination required for a Section 4(f) Determination of Applicability in accordance with the PD&E Manual. - Section 4(f) "de minimis" Documentation: The CONSULTANT will prepare Section 4(f) "de minimis" documentation in accordance with the PD&E Manual. - Section 4(f) Evaluation: The CONSULTANT will complete the documentation for Section 4(f) requirements in accordance with the PD&E Manual.
+- Section 4(f) Determination of Applicability: The CONSULTANT will complete the documentation and coordination required for a Section 4(f) Determination of Applicability in accordance with Part 2, Chapter 7 of the PD&E Manual. - Section 4(f) "de minimis" Documentation: The CONSULTANT will prepare Section 4(f) "de minimis" documentation in accordance with Part 2, Chapter 7 of the PD&E Manual. - Section 4(f) Evaluation: The CONSULTANT will complete the documentation for Section 4(f) requirements in accordance with Part 2, Chapter 7 of the PD&E Manual.